Mentally-ill South Yorkshire man is detained in hospital after he stabbed his own mother to death

-Mentally-ill South Yorkshire man detained in hospital after stabbing his mum to death
+Police release picture of mentally-ill South Yorkshire man who stabbed his mother to death

 A mentally-ill man who killed his mother after he repeatedly stabbed her in her home has been detained in a hospital indefinitely.